Porcelain Crowns and Bridges in NYC

 - Temporary Crown Removal: Once the permanent crown is ready, you return to the dentist for the crown placement.
 The temporary crown is removed, and the fit and color of the permanent crown are checked.

-- Crown Adjustments: The dentist makes any necessary adjustments to ensure that crown fits properly and patient feels comfortable biting.
-This may involve some shaping and polishing of the crown to avoid additional pressure from opposing teeth.
+- Crown Adjustments: The dentist makes necessary adjustments to ensure the crown fits properly and the patient feels comfortable biting.
+This may involve shaping and polishing the crown to avoid additional pressure from opposing teeth.

 - Crown Cementation: Once satisfied with the fit and appearance, the dentist cements the dental crown onto the prepared tooth using dental cement.
 Any excess cement is removed.

 - Final Checks and Instructions: The dentist ensures that the dental crown does not interfere with your bite and checks your overall satisfaction.
-They may provide instructions on care and maintenance of the crown.
-Always follow your dentist’s recommendations for post-procedure care and maintenance to ensure the longevity of the crown.
+They may also provide instructions on caring for and maintaining the crown.
+Always follow your dentist’s recommendations for post-procedure care and maintenance to ensure crown longevity.

 Post-treatment Recommendations